-To some degree, writing should always be playful and exploratory.
-But there’s no better season than summer to get messy and see where the words take us.
-In this two-part course, we’ll spend the first three weeks writing together from an assortment of generative prompts and texts, including a diverse range of materials and activities designed to spark inspiration and contemplation, along with some consideration of technical craft.
-Stories, poems, visual art, songs, perambulations, and more—all of these may provoke our newest attempts.
+In this four-week class, we’ll write together from an assortment of generative prompts and texts, including of a range of materials and activities designed to spark inspiration and contemplation along with some consideration of technical craft.
+Stories, poems, visual art, songs, perambulations, and more--all of these may provoke our newest attempts.
+We’ll apply various developmental exercises to those “beautiful messes,” attempting to shape them toward what they want to be.
+(Perhaps we’ll make them even more messy--but that may be part of the necessary process.)
+And we'll talk about how to build ritual into our writing practice.